Can I Recover Compensation for Food Poisoning?

 • Cyclospora: a protozoan parasite that reproduces in the human body and is transmitted through fecal contamination of food or water.

-For more information regarding these causes and what could have resulted in your food poisoning, consider discussing your situation with a knowledgeable food poisoning attorney.
+Consider discussing your situation with a knowledgeable food poisoning attorney for more information regarding these causes and what could have resulted in your food poisoning.

 These lawyers can walk you through these different sources, determine if one of them caused your illness, and help you go over the legal options that you may have.